 EHEALTH DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In eHealth, Inc. To Contact The Firm

-NEW YORK, May 19, 2020 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in eHealth, Inc. ("eHealth" or the "Company") (NASDAQ: EHTH) of the June 8, 2020 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, May 20, 2020 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in eHealth, Inc. ("eHealth" or the "Company") of the June 8, 2020 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in eHealth stock or options between March 19, 2018 and April 7, 2020 and would like to discuss your legal rights, click here: www.faruqilaw.com/EHTH.
 There is no cost or obligation to you.